 to release animals back into the wild in proper release sites, carefully selected to optimize the survival of the animal and to have minimal impact on humans

 to educate adults and children through our slide presentations and educational displays

 Far too many birds of prey fall victim to cars.

-We can all do our part to keep our wildlife safe.
+We can all do our part to keep our raptors safe.